ali-anas/pro-web/blog/2024-05-01-promise-allSettled.md

 ## Implementation of our own promiseAll method -

-- We'll maintain an array _items_ to hold resolved response of each promise and a variable _unresolved_ to keep a count of promises that are unresolved till the point.
+- We'll maintain an array _items_ to hold resolved/rejected response of each promise and a variable _unresolved_ to keep a count of promises that are unresolved till the point.

-- if all of our promises are resolved then we'll return a promise that resolves with the array of resolved values.
+- if all of our promises are settled then we'll return a promise that resolves with the array of response values.

 :::note